kubedb/cli/docs/guides/mysql/private-registry/using-private-registry.md

 # Deploy MySQL from Private Docker Registry

 KubeDB operator supports using private Docker registry.
-This tutorial will show you how to use KubeDB to run MongoDB database using private Docker images.
+This tutorial will show you how to use KubeDB to run MySQL database using private Docker images.

 ## Before You Begin